A. Schema format details

 epilogue

-The first line of the .mediawiki file should be a header-line that starts with the keyword HED followed by a blank-separated list of name-value pairs.
+The first line of the .mediawiki file should be a header that starts with the keyword HED followed by a blank-separated list of name-value pairs.

 Allowed HED schema header parameters